If you ship full truckload freight, you should be utilizing intermodal as well — it is a key component of any shipper of choice strategy.

-Compared to full truckload shipping, intermodal is typically slower (at least one day in many lanes) and more complex (it involves multiple parties).
+Compared to full truckload shipping, intermodal is typically slower (transportation takes at least one day longer in most lanes) and more complex (it involves multiple parties).

-Even in lanes where intermodal is only marginally less expensive on a per-load basis, taken over the course of the year, the savings rack up.
+Even in lanes where intermodal is only marginally less expensive on a per-load basis, over the course of the year, the savings can add up.

-Incorporating intermodal into a supply chain strategy increases and diversifies capacity while reducing reliance on the truckload market, where — as most shippers experienced in 2017 and 2018 — capacity is not always easy to come by.
+Incorporating intermodal into your supply chain strategy increases and diversifies capacity while reducing reliance on the truckload market, where — as most shippers experienced in 2017 and 2018 — capacity is not always easy to come by.

 The Class I North American railroads maintain shared equipment fleets with over 100,000 domestic 53’ containers, and there are several asset carries with thousands of their own privately-held containers.

 No matter where you are, or where you are shipping to, there is a decent chance that the North American intermodal network can cover it.

-Types of Intermodal Providers
+Choosing a Carrier: 4 Types of Intermodal Providers

 Shippers cannot go directly to the railroads to move intermodal freight.
 Instead, they must work with an intermodal service provider.

 - Cons: IMCs are reliant on the railroad for cost and equipment.

-- Pros: Best of both worlds.
+- Pros: Best of both worlds

 These are typically truckload brokerages that are not actual IMCs.
 They do not have direct relationships with the railroads, relying on asset carriers and IMCs to move their intermodal loads.